 - Take care of your mind and body.
 Proper rest, diet, and exercise are the foundation for being able to think and feel your best.
 When you don’t feel right, you won’t think right.

-There will always be distractions in your life.
+There will always be distractions in our lives.
 It’s crucial to implement strategies that can cut through the clutter and help you focus on what’s truly important.
 The benefits, which come in the form of less stress, better self-esteem, and a greater sense of accomplishment, are well worth the effort.

+Is your life pulling you in too many directions?
 I’m interested in any thoughts or comments that you have.
-Feel free to share this information.